Thank you for reading our post, please rate this article at the end.

 Nightcrawlers

 These worms are one of the best baits for catching wild trout.
 They are not very expensive and are easy to store.
-They are able to stay on your hook for quite a long time and also stay alive for a relatively long time when submerged in water.
-When on a hook it will continue to twist and turn, which is what you want to attract any nearby trout without you having to do much!
+They can stay on your hook for quite a long time and stay alive relatively long when submerged in water.
+When on a hook, they will continue to twist and turn, which is what you want to attract any nearby trout without having to do much!

-A downside to using nightcrawlers is that they don’t leave a scent trail, so you are only able to rely on them being seen, as opposed to being seen and smelt, which obviously doubles the chances of a bite.
+A downside to using nightcrawlers is that they don’t leave a scent trail, so you can only rely on them being seen, as opposed to being seen and smelt, which doubles the chances of a bite.

-If you are squeamish, live bait may not be the best option for you.
+If you are squeamish, live bait may not be your best option.

-However, there are ways that you can achieve your goal of fishing in an organic or environmentally friendly way ( assuming that this is the reason for wanting to use live bait).
+However, there are ways to achieve your goal of organic or environmentally friendly fishing ( assuming this is why you want to use live bait).

-We recommend something like Berkley’s PowerBait as it is excellent and provides an option for those of us who do not wish to kill our own bait.
+We recommend something like Berkley’s PowerBait, which is excellent and provides an option for those who do not wish to kill our bait.

-To best use nightcrawlers, make sure that you pierce the worm through one end of it and not cover the whole hook or the trout will not be able to get a good bite on it.
+To best use nightcrawlers, pierce the worm through one end and do not cover the whole hook; otherwise, the trout will not bite it well.

-Nightcrawlers work best when there’s enough of it hanging down and moving from the hook.
-Experienced anglers even recommend using two at a time as this increases the amount of movement on the hook.
-This is a good tip when using nightcrawlers, to make up for its lack of scent, this method will increase its chances of being seen.
+Nightcrawlers work best when enough is hanging down and moving from the hook.
+Experienced anglers even recommend using two at a time, increasing the amount of movement on the hook.
+This is a good tip when using nightcrawlers; this method will increase their chances of being seen to compensate for their lack of scent.

-Another tip from Nightcrawler users is to use it in combination with another bait, such as a spinner bait.
+Another tip from Nightcrawler users is to use it with another bait, such as a spinner bait.
 This is usually a good trout pleaser!

 Minnows